daisy-model/daisyrVis/README.md

 A suite of visualization tools for Daisy log files written in R.

 ## Installation
 `daisyrVis` is currently only available from github.
+You need Rtools to build the package.
+If not already installed, you can install it with your package manager or from https://cran.r-project.org.
+You can then use `pak` or `devtools` to install.
+If you use `devtools` you need to have `git` installed.
+If not already installed, you can install it with your package manager or from https://git-scm.com.

 Use `pak` to install